-If they had not told us we would have missed the chance to see the orcas.
+Now, if they had not told us we would have missed the chance to see the orcas.
 We therefore “rushed”, driving 30/40km per hour !
 It’s 9:30 am, we calculate it should take us about 2 hours to drive the 90 km of gravel road to Punta Norte.
 For two hours, I am just hoping.
 Almost praying that my legendary chance will be with us today.
 I am concentrated on the road but can only think of what I am about to witness… please, please, please, be there.
-I hope they have not already successfully stranded this morning and that they are still hungry when we arrive.
-I know we are early in the season, but we had no other choice… so we never know, they could be early this year and be here today !

 Despite not seeing the orcas, our day was absolutely perfect and brought us to different areas with gorgeous landscapes.
 The Peninsula Valdes is the type of place I had never seen before.
 Large sand pampa with knee-high bushes, long brown sand beaches, turquoise water and a very abundant wildlife : Seals, Elephant seals, Armadillos, Guanacos, Nandus, seagulls, horses, vulturs, Magallanes penguins and those annoying little birds which always cross the road when a car drives by.
 Adrenalin lovers or suicidal they are quite dangerous if the driver is not careful and brakes strongly or try to avoid them.